Banuprakash-Vellingiri/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

  **Technologies Used:**

-The following technologies are used in this project are used to create an application that allows users to extract, store, and query various data insights
+The following technologies are used in this project are used to create an application that allows users to extract, store, and query various data insights.
 - Python
 - Github cloning
 - Pandas